RallyHereInteractive/unreal-plugins/Documentation/md/Reference/models/RHAPI_Loot.md

 #### `public ERHAPI_InventorySelector `[`InventorySelectorType_Optional`](#structFRHAPI__Loot_1a43c10b4f70841b48fdec3f81de3325f5) <a id="structFRHAPI__Loot_1a43c10b4f70841b48fdec3f81de3325f5"></a>

-The Inventory Selector Type.
-Determine how the Inventory is selected and quantity is modified.

 #### `public bool `[`InventorySelectorType_IsSet`](#structFRHAPI__Loot_1afde2ba63a4fe363fd04030d691f53ea8) <a id="structFRHAPI__Loot_1afde2ba63a4fe363fd04030d691f53ea8"></a>

 true if InventorySelectorType_Optional has been set to a value

 #### `public ERHAPI_InventoryOperation `[`InventoryOperation_Optional`](#structFRHAPI__Loot_1a05d38a166aa71dceb816fcf5c3883655) <a id="structFRHAPI__Loot_1a05d38a166aa71dceb816fcf5c3883655"></a>

-The Inventory Operation.
-Determine how the Loot quantity is modified based on the context it is fulfilled in.
-This also determines the order Loot will be fulfilled in when sort_order is the same.

 #### `public bool `[`InventoryOperation_IsSet`](#structFRHAPI__Loot_1ae432979fcb368180c320fe3a859b9fc8) <a id="structFRHAPI__Loot_1ae432979fcb368180c320fe3a859b9fc8"></a>